 - its current, future and past students. - its staff and their trade unions.
 The senior management team are named on page 3.
 The trade unions of which Walsall College staff are members are the University and College Union, National Education Union and Unison. - the College works with many employers across the region to provide both training for their staff and apprentices and to provide work experience for learners on other programs.

-These relationships with employers such as Balfour Beauty are critical to the successful delivery of T-Levels.

-- its partner schools and universities, namely Warwickshire University, BCU, University of Worcester and London College of Contemporary Arts. - The College is a significant provider of Community Learning across Walsall particularly in the Birchalls & Learnore areas of the borough. - Walsall Council, West Midlands Combined Authority and The Black Country Local Enterprise Partnership
+These relationships with employers such as Balfour Beauty are critical to the successful delivery of T-Levels. - its partner schools and universities, namely University of Warwick, BCU and University of Worcester.
+The College completed its long term partnership with London College of Contemporary Arts in the year with all students now completing their courses. - The College is a significant provider of Community Learning across Walsall particularly in the Birchalls & Learnore areas of the borough. - Walsall Council, West Midlands Combined Authority and The Black Country Local Enterprise Partnership